 SEMAGLUTIDE: MUSCLE LOSS IN WOMEN

-Digging deeper, the researchers observed that older adults, women, and individuals with lower protein intake lost more muscle mass while on semaglutide.
-And the more muscle they lost, the less they improved their blood sugar numbers.
+Researchers found that women, older adults, and individuals with lower protein intake lost more muscle mass on semaglutide.
+The more muscle they lost, the less their blood sugar improved—a crucial concern if you’re taking the medication for metabolic health.

 Comments